 The following are general guidelines of when to seek treatment for your RA progression:

 • Regularly during the first few years of diagnosis

 • If you suspect you are experiencing progressive rheumatoid arthritis

 • If you feel your condition is worsening in any way or new symptoms appear

-While it is difficult to prevent the disease itself due to its unknown causes, rheumatoid arthritis progression can be managed.
-The ultimate goal is to stop symptoms from worsening and to prevent the disease from moving through its stages.
+While it is difficult to prevent the disease itself due to its unknown causes, RA progression can be managed.
+The ultimate goal is to stop symptoms from worsening and to prevent the disease from advancing through its stages.

-If you undergo targeted and aggressive treatment options early on, you are more likely to prevent the progression of rheumatoid arthritis.
-Working closely with your physician to determine the specific stage of your condition will help put together a specific treatment plan for each stage.
+If you undergo individualized, targeted and aggressive treatment early in your disease process, you are more likely to delay and possibly prevent the progression of RA.
+Working closely with your physician to determine the specific stage of your condition will help to create a unique treatment plan for you for each stage.